GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-data-and-apis.md

 #### API Keys
 While the majority of APIs are free to use, many of them require an API “key” that identifies the developer requesting data access.
 This is done to regulate usage and prevent abuse.
 Some APIs also rate-limit developers, meaning they have caps on the free data allowed during a given time period.

 When we click on the “How to Start” link, we are taken to a page that provides us with information on how to get an API key.
-For security reasons, many APIs require the use of keys.

 An API key is like a signature that uniquely identifies a user.
 This helps APIs keep track of their traffic and monitor any suspicious activity, such as an individual user sending too many requests.